MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 To set cluster level permissions, see [LINK TO NEW DOC THAT I WROTE].

-To set permissions for a specific database, table, function, or materialized view, use management commands or the Azure portal.
-To use management commands, see [manage security roles](../security-roles.md#managing-security-roles).
-To use the portal, see an example of how to [manage database permissions](../../../manage-database-permissions.md).
+To set permissions for a specific database, table, function, or materialized view, [use management commands](../security-roles.md#managing-security-roles) or [use the Azure portal](../../../manage-database-permissions.md).

 > [!NOTE]
 > To grant a principal from a different tenant access to your cluster, see [Allow cross-tenant queries and commands](../../../cross-tenant-query-and-commands.md).